webbidevaajat/tsatool-app/README.md

 - Check that you have the correct Python version and required libraries installed (see below), and possibly start your virtual environment
 - Run the `tsapp.py` CLI.
 The CLI provides you with various steps of preparing and analyzing a set of sensor conditions.
-  - *TODO: other parts of the CLI should work, but launching the main analysis stage is not yet implemented*
+- Run the `tsabatch.py` scripts with required arguments: see `python tsabatch.py --help` first.
+This is a tool for batch analyses: all the sheets of an Excel file are analyzed, and the analysis procedure is started without stopping on any errors or warnings.
-- `tsapp.py` will call the `tsa` API that can be found in its own directory here.
+- The command line tools will call the `tsa` API that can be found in its own directory here.
 The API in turn will communicate with the database.

 ---
 # Installation

-**Note:** there is some installation script stuff included (see for example `setup_dir.py` that should make some required directories after you've cloned this repository), but there is **no** rigid, tested and complete installation process yet.
+**TODO: complete setup & test procedure** with database initialization, test data insertions and test runs.

 Make sure you have the following stuff installed.
 Commands needed for the Ubuntu server are given accordingly.